penguinpowernz/ian/README.md

 Using this you can programatically set the version or architecture in the control file.

+**Run a build script**

+Put an executable script at `DEBIAN/build` and when you run:

+    $ ian build

+Ian will run the script passing with the following args:

+    $ DEBAIN/build <dir> <version> <arch>

+That is, the path to the package directory and the version and arch from the control file.

 **Build a package**:

     $ ian pkg